Kansas Data Science Consortium (KDSC)

 About Community Data Labs

-The signature program of the Kansas Data Science Consortium is the Community Data Lab, which brings real-world projects into the classroom.
-The KDSC recruits businesses, government agencies, non-profits, and other organizations who become community partners.
+The signature program of the Kansas Data Science Consortium is Community Data Labs, which brings real-world data projects into the classroom.
+The KDSC recruits businesses, government agencies, non-profits, and other organizations to become community partners.
 Community partners agree to contribute a problem or question and a related dataset.
-These projects are then introduced into specially-structured classes devoted to independent, small group inquiry.
+These projects are then introduced into specially-structured classes devoted to independent, small group or individual inquiry.
 Each school has a unique composition of student levels and specialties, which means a wide range of projects are suited by a diverse skillset.

 Students gain valuable hands-on experience, which may contribute to their career success, and will be better consumers of information in their everyday life.
 Community partners can implement data-driven solutions which they may not have had the resources to identify on their own.